Getting started

 Description

-Odd integer ≥ 3; median filter window
+Odd integer ≥ 3; median filter window (default 5)

-Single-spectrum path: number of detect–repair iterations (default 3)
+Number of detect–repair iterations (default 3)

 Key parameters for map removal: